Mason Crosby: 2021 season

-On March 23, 2021, the Green Bay Packers restructured Crosby's contract by converting part of his base salary into a salary bonus, as well as his $1.25M roster bonus to a signing bonus.
+On March 23, 2021, Packers restructured Crosby's contract by converting part of his base salary into a salary bonus, as well as his $1.25M roster bonus to a signing bonus.
 Part of this restructure was also included extending his contract with three void years.
-In a Week 3 win against the San Francisco 49ers, Crosby made all three of his field goal attempts, including the 51-yard game-winner as time expired, earning NFC Special Teams Player of the Week.
+In a Week 3 win against the 49ers, Crosby made all three of his field goal attempts, including the 51-yard game-winner as time expired, earning NFC Special Teams Player of the Week.
 Against the Cincinnati Bengals, Crosby missed three straight field goals that could've won the game for the Packers, but ended up making a game winning field goal in overtime to help the Packers win 25–22.
 In what had been an up and down year, the special teams unit was ranked dead last in efficiency by DVOA.
 This in part was due to the myriad of miscues and miss-kicks.
 Crosby finished the 2021 season converting 49 of 51 extra point attempts and 25 of 34 field goal attempts.

-In the Divisional Round against the San Francisco 49ers, Crosby had a kick blocked by Jimmie Ward at the end of the first half.
+In the Divisional Round against the 49ers, Crosby had a kick blocked by Jimmie Ward at the end of the first half.
 This blocked kick would come back to haunt the Packers as they went on to lose by a score of 13–10.

-2022 season
+2022 season: Final year in Green Bay

-Crosby converted game-winning field goals in overtime games against the New England Patriots in Week 4 and the Dallas Cowboys in Week 10.
+Crosby converted game-winning field goals in overtime games against the Patriots in Week 4 and the Cowboys in Week 10.
 In the 2022 season, Crosby converted 37 of 39 extra point attempts and 25 of 29 field goal attempts as the Packers finished 8–9 and missed the playoffs.

+Los Angeles Rams

+On December 6, 2023, the Los Angeles Rams signed Crosby to their practice squad.
+He was released on December 12.

+New York Giants

+On December 22, 2023, Crosby was signed to the Giants practice squad following an injury to kicker Cade York.
+He appeared in three games for the Giants.
+His contract expired when the team's season ended on January 7, 2024.

+Retirement

+On February 4, 2025, Crosby announced his official retirement from the NFL on his podcast "Kickin' It with the Crosby's."
+On March 5, the Packers announced they were signing Crosby to a one-day contract to be retired as a Packer.